iterative/dvc.org/public/static/docs/user-guide/dvcignore.md

 The same as for [`.gitignore`](https://git-scm.com/docs/gitignore).

-## Example: Modification of ignored data
+## Example: Ignoring specific files

-Let's see what happens when we modify ignored file.
+Let's see what happens when we add a file to `.dvcignore`.

 ```dvc
 $ mkdir data